Small tech: The culture of digital tools (2008) includes Jim Bizzocchi’s take on the impact of high-definition video on the home viewing experience.

 “Get in close,” they add, “where the emotions happen.”

-The authors also note that while it’s true that one can bring a high level of sophistication to video editing with the currently available software, “we’ve found that video to be posted on YouTube, Vimeo and other video-hosting websites works best when it’s simple.”
+They also note that while it’s true that one can bring a high level of sophistication to video editing with the currently available software, “we’ve found that video to be posted on YouTube, Vimeo and other video-hosting websites works best when it’s simple.”

 “Remember,” they add, “ideas are more important than technique when it comes to shooting video for the web.”

-The context in which television exists has changed on so many levels.
+The context in which television exists has changed on many levels.
 A February 2012 article in the New Yorker offers a useful overview of the influence of YouTube on television.